RPGroup-PBoC/mscl_survival/doc/section_3_results.md

 &nbsp;&nbsp;&nbsp;&nbsp;To measure the number of MscL channels per cell, we determined a fluorescence calibration factor to translate arbitrary fluorescence units per cell to protein copy number.
 While there have been numerous techniques developed over the past decade to directly measure this calibration factor, such as quantifying single-molecule photobleaching constants or measuring the binomial partitioning of fluorescent proteins upon cell division [@bialecka-fornal2012; @elowitz2002], we used *a priori* knowledge of the mean MscL-sfGFP expression level of a particular *E. coli* strain to estimate the average fluorescence of a single channel.
 In Bialecka-Fornal et al. 2012 [@bialecka-fornal2012], the authors used single-molecule photobleaching and quantitative Western blotting to probe the expression of MscL-sfGFP under a wide range of growth conditions.
-To compute a calibration factor, we used the strain MLG910 (*E. coli* K12 MG1655 $\phi$(mscL-sfGFP)) as a "standard candle", highlighted in yellow in [@Fig:boxplot]B. This standard candle strain was grown and imaged in identical conditions in which the MscL count was determined.
+To compute a calibration factor, we used the strain MLG910 (*E. coli* K12 MG1655
+$\phi$(mscL-sfGFP)) as a "standard candle", highlighted in yellow in [@Fig:boxplot]B. This standard candle strain was grown and imaged in identical conditions in which the MscL count was determined through fluorescence microscopy.
 The calibration factor was computed by dividing the mean total cell fluorescence by the known MscL copy number, resulting in a measure of arbitrary fluorescence units per MscL channel.
-Details regarding this calculation and appropriate propagation of error can be found in the Materials & Methods as well as the supplemental information (*Standard Candle Calibration*).
+Details regarding this calculation and appropriate propagation of error as well as its sensitivity to varying growth media can be found in the Materials & Methods as well as Supplement B (Fig. S5 - S8).

-&nbsp;&nbsp;&nbsp;&nbsp;While it is seemingly trivial to use this calibration to determine the total number of channels per cell for wild-type or highly expressing strains, the calculation for the lowest expressing strains is complicated by distorted cell morphology.
-We observed that as the channel copy number decreases, cellular morphology becomes increasingly aberrant with filamentous, bulging, and branched cells becoming more abundant (Fig. S3A).
-This morphological defect has been observed when altering the abundance of several species of mechanosensitive channels, suggesting that they play an important role in general architectural stability [@bialecka-fornal2012; @bialecka-fornal2015].
+&nbsp;&nbsp;&nbsp;&nbsp;While it is seemingly trivial to use this calibration factor to determine the total number of channels per cell for wild-type or highly expressing strains, the calculation for the lowest expressing strains is complicated by distorted cell morphology.
+We observed that as the channel copy number decreases, cellular morphology becomes increasingly aberrant with filamentous, bulging, and branched cells becoming more abundant (Fig. S7A).
+This morphological defect has been observed when altering the abundance of several species of mechanosensitive channels, suggesting that they play an important role in general architectural stability [@bialecka-fornal2012;
+@bialecka-fornal2015].
 As these aberrant morphologies can vary widely in size and shape, calculating the number of channels per cell becomes a more nuanced endeavor.
-For example, taking the total MscL copy number for these cells could skew the final calculation of survival probability as a large but severely distorted cell would be interpreted as having more channels than a smaller, wild-type shaped cell (Fig. S3B).
+For example, taking the total MscL copy number for these cells could skew the final calculation of survival probability as a large but severely distorted cell would be interpreted as having more channels than a smaller, wild-type shaped cell (Fig. S7B).
 To correct for this pathology, we computed the average expression level per unit area for each cell and multiplied this by the average cellular area of our standard candle strain which is morphologically indistinguishable from wild-type *E. coli*, allowing for the calculation of an effective channel copy number.
-The effect of this correction can be seen in Fig. S3C and D, which illustrate that there is no other correlation between cell area and channel expression.
+The effect of this correction can be seen in Fig. S7C and D, which illustrate that there is no other correlation between cell area and channel expression.

 &nbsp;&nbsp;&nbsp;&nbsp;Our calculation of the effective channel copy number for our suite of Shine-Dalgarno mutants is shown in [@Fig:boxplot]B. The expression of these strains cover nearly three orders of magnitude with the extremes ranging from approximately four channels per cell to nearly one thousand.
 While the means of each strain are somewhat distinct, the distributions show a large degree of overlap, making one strain nearly indistinguishable from another.
 This variance is a quantity that is lost in the context of bulk scale experiments but can be accounted for via single-cell methods.